 Cast: Julia Roberts.
 Jude Law.
 Clive Owen.
 Natalie Portman.
 Nick Hobbs.
 Colin Stinton.

-Jude Law and Julia Roberts Closer film images: Columbia Pictures.
+Natalie Portman and Julia Roberts Closer movie images: Columbia Pictures.